ThomasDeutsch/flowcards/README.md

 - extend the flows will extend the logic of an event
 - trigger the flow will dispatch an event ( that is asked for by another flow )
 - block the flow will block an event

-## Goal
-flows with a synced api allow complex behaviour that can always be reasoned about.
-Because the requirements context is never lost, a debugger will allow to tell the develper what scenarios/flows have caused a specific behaviour - and what flows the developer needs to look at in order to solve a problem.

-This solutions final goal is a better integration of the field of Requirements-Engineering, Testing and Coding.

  All [behavioral programming principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html) are provided by the BP-Team around [Prof. David Harel](http://www.wisdom.weizmann.ac.il/~harel/) - the mind behind Statecharts.